Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 • Human-in-the-loop is native.
 Pause any workflow for review.
 Reviewers can approve, reject, or send revision feedback that the AI incorporates on the next iteration.
 Routed to Slack (one-click buttons), email (presigned links), and an in-app inbox.
 Gumloop has no equivalent; you would build it from agent primitives.

 • Tool approval gates.
 Halt before any external action (sending an email, posting to Slack, writing to a database).
-Unique to ORCFLO.
+Unique to ORCFLO, and the reason it fits workflows that touch customers, money, or compliance.

 • Restart-from-step with frozen vs. current workflow modes.
 When step 7 fails, fix step 7's inputs and rerun from there.
 Pick whether to replay against the workflow as it was at the original run, or as it is today.
-Gumloop reruns from the top.
+Gumloop reruns from the top, which is slow and expensive when a late step fails.

 • Deterministic router separate from LLM criteria checks.
 Branching that does not need an LLM call is a router, not an agent.
-Gumloop tends to mix the two.
+Gumloop tends to mix the two, which spends tokens (and credits) on decisions a simple rule could make for free.

 • Credits priced on actual token use.
 ORCFLO and Gumloop both bill in credits.
 ORCFLO prices each step's credits on the underlying token consumption rather than a flat per-node-class fee, so a light step costs fewer credits and a heavy step costs more.
-Per-step cost visibility is live so you can see where credits went after a run.
+Per-step cost visibility is live, so you can see where credits went after a run instead of guessing.

 • ORCFLO Index.
-A proprietary benchmark of every major model on real business tasks, so per-step model selection is evidence-based.
+A proprietary benchmark of every major model on real business tasks, so per-step model selection is evidence-based rather than a guess.

 Where Gumloop still wins: